danth/stylix/docs/src/styling.md

 ### Styling Guidelines
-The base16 style guide is generally targeted toward text editors. stylix, however aims to support a verity of applications, and as such it requires its own guide to keep colors consistent across applications. towards this goal we will define several common types of applications and how to style each of them with the base16 color scheme.
+The base16 style guide is generally targeted toward text editors. stylix, however aims to support a verity of applications, and as such it requires its own guide to keep colors consistent across applications. towards this goal we will define several common types of applications and how to style each of them with the base16 color scheme. keep in mind this is a general theming guide, there will be several applications that does not fit these groups, in which case it is up to the committer to make sure said application fits in stylistically with the rest of the themed applications.

 ## General Applications
 General applications are applications that do not fit into the mold of any of the applications below,